hiaslknopf/APFELmuS/README.md

 ### APFELmuS - A Python Framework For the EvaLuation of Microdosimetric Spectra
 This is an analysis toolkit for evaluating microdosimetric data (pulse-height-spectra & Geant4/GATE simulation data).
-It can be either used like a Python package by importing its functions into your own code or with some GUIs.
+It can be either used like a Python package by importing its functions into your own code or accessed via some GUIs.

-Currently, only ORTEC MAESTRO .Spe files and simulation ROOT files are supported, but other read functions can be easily implemented.
+Currently, only ORTEC MAESTRO .Spe files and ROOT files from Monte Carlo simulations are supported, but other read functions can be easily implemented.
 This is a work in progress and in its early stages.
 Theres still a lot missing, its a complete mess and very unstable ...

 # Structure